zapier/zapier-platform-cli/README.md

   test: {
     url: 'https://example.com/api/accounts/me.json'
   },
-  connectionLabel: '{{bundle.authData.username}}' // Can also be a function, check digest auth for an example
+  connectionLabel: '{{bundle.authData.username}}' // Can also be a function, check digest auth below for an example
   // you can provide additional fields, but we'll provide `username`/`password` automatically };